ai-bot-pro/educator-client/README.md

-# Pipecat Client Web UI
+# achatbot Client Web UI

 Some docs regarding how all this fits together: [here](/docs/)